MannyP31/100-days-of-code/log.md

 10.(April 27, 2021)-DAY 10 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

 Just came over how to get started with node based project development, npm packages,npx and many other things.

+11.(April 28, 2021)-DAY 11 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Just went to the depths of how to handle async operations with promises and did some cp on js.